Need A Same-Day Emergency Appointment? Contact Us Now!

 There’s a lot that many people don’t know about cavities.
-The most that some know is that cavities hurt, and you may need a root canal for a bad one.
+Cavities form when bacteria in the mouth produce acid that erodes tooth enamel, leading to the development of small holes in the teeth.
+A cavity is a hole in a tooth that forms because of untreated tooth decay.
+Most some know is that cavities hurt, and you may need a root canal for a bad one.
 Knowing more about cavities can help you avoid them altogether.
-One question that some people have is: are cavities contagious?

 Culprits for Cavities

 One way to understand cavities is to understand what causes them.
-Most cavities are caused by bacteria.
+Most cavities are caused by bacteria, also known as germs, that cause cavities.
 Like most places in your body, the mouth harbors good and bad bacteria.
 When there are more harmful bacteria, you can develop tooth decay and gum disease.
-The bacteria in your mouth feed on sugar and produce harmful acids.

 Cavity Transfer: Myth or Reality?